mvvrus/ActiveSession/MVVrus.AspNetCore.ActiveSession/README.md

 #### Using an external runner identifier to pass runner identification to a front-end part

 One does not simply pass the runner number into the front-end part of a web application to make a reference suitable for obtaining the same runner while handling the next request to the back-end.
 This is because, although the runner number fully identifies a runner within single active session, there is no guarantee that the next request will belong to the same active session.
-So one should pass to the front-end not only the runner number, but the information that uniquely identifies current active session among all ever existing and would created active sessions.
+So one should pass to the front-end not only the runner number, but the information that uniquely identifies current active session among all ever existing  or will ever be created active sessions.
 To perform this task the ActiveSession library defines the ExtRunnerKey class.
 In addition to the runner number, it contains data that uniquely identifies the active session.
 The instance method IsForSession(IActiveSession) checks whether the active session passed as an argument is the same one for which this instance was created.

 There are two ways to use the ExtRunnerKey object.
 The first way is to pass its value back as an object.
 An object may be passed as a whole being serialized into JSON or XML in an API call parameters.
 Or it may be passed as a set of form values with appropriate names and bound to a handler parameter of type ExtRunnerKey via the MVC or Minimal API binding process.
 This method of passing an external runner identifier is well suited for processing API calls from scripts and handling input from forms.